menendez95/Website/content/publication/CRPI Strategy change/index.md

   factors, including the context in which a target strategy is introduced, characteristics of the learner, and characteristics of the strategy itself."
 tags:
-- Problem Solving
+- Problem solving
-- Mathematics Education
+- STEM education
 title: "Strategy adoption depends on characteristics of the instruction, learner, and strategy"
 url_code: ""
 url_dataset: ""